ENSTABretagneRobotics/oculus_ros2/oculus_ros2/tests/tests_plan.md

 #### Parameters
 1. ~~Specific parameter test~~
     - ~~`frequency_mode`  TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-848)~~
-        1. ~~Make sur to have enought range, to have the gain_percent and the gamma_correction corectly set, to have the gain_assist to false.
+        1. ~~Make sur to have enough range, to have the gain_percent and the gamma_correction correctly set, to have the gain_assist to false.
 You can use the default configuration (you can found in in [cfg/default.yaml](../cfg/default.yaml)).~~
         1. ~~CHange the frenquency between 750 kHz and 1200 kHZ (`ros2 param set /oculus_sonar frequency_mode 1` and `ros2 param set /oculus_sonar frequency_mode 2` in ROS CLI).~~
             1. ~~Check that there is less noise in 750 kHz (mode 1) than in 1200 kHz (mode 2).~~
             1. ~~Check that the real range of object detection is longer with 750 kHz (mode 1) than with 1200 kHz (mode 2).
 Theoricly the real range is 40 m r with 750 kHz (mode 1) and 15 m with 1200 kHz (mode 2).~~